IlyaLts/Tetris-2012/Tetris-2012/Readme.txt

 Notes
 ------
-If there is no sound in the game install oalinst.exe located in the same folder.
+If there is no sound in the game, install oalinst.exe located in Redist folder.